 Hike to Ohara in Kyoto

-Ohara is a rustic and tranquil village surrounded by mountains, of north part of Kyoto City.
-It takes about 35 minutes from Demachi-yanagi station by bus.
+Ohara is a rustic, tranquil village surrounded by mountains in the northern part of Kyoto City.
+It takes about 35 minutes by bus from Demachi‑yanagi Station.

-I went to Ohara with my wife yesterday.
-It was cloudy and a little cool.
-We got off the bus at Hanajiri-bashi where is the south end of Ohara.
-We were the only passengers who got off the bus at this bus stop.
-We wanted to enjoy seeing cherry blossoms along the Takano River and hiking through Ohara.
-We never saw other hikers until the approach to Sanzen-in Temple.
+I visited Ohara with my wife yesterday.
+The weather was cloudy and a little cool.
+We got off the bus at Hanajiri‑bashi, the southern end of Ohara, and we were the only passengers to get off there.
+Our plan was to enjoy the cherry blossoms along the Takano River and hike through the village.
+We didn’t see any other hikers until we reached the approach to Sanzen‑in Temple.

 along the Takano River

-Sanzen-in Temple is the most famous and biggest temple in Ohara, which is located at the east end and hillside of a mountain of Ohara.
-There were many foreign tourists.
+Sanzen‑in Temple is the most famous and largest temple in Ohara.
+It stands on the eastern side of the village, partway up the mountainside.
+There were many foreign tourists there.

 Sanzen-in